 Now here’s the interesting thing – the energy.

 That gap between the left and the right, the now and the future vision, always creates an energy or a tension that wants to bring them together.
 You can actually feel it in your muscles if you really do it.

 You can use the energy to drag your vision (right hand) back to where you are now or you can let your vision pull your reality forward.

 What happens depends on how committed to the vision you are.
 How strong does it live in you?
-Is it a flicker or is it already a forest fire?
+Is it a flicker or is it unstoppable?

 You can change if you do this:

 1 – Open your eyes to what you’ve got now.
 If you think you’re too close to the business get fresh eyes on it.

 2 – Ask: – what content needs to stay and what content needs to go?
 This is so you don’t leave good stuff behind or drag old stuff forward.

 3 – Act: – make the changes the business needs.

 When you start on this journey there are 2 big temptations: